matthias-pichler/eversports-fullstack-interview/README.md

 1. check with API consumers about usage patterns and if they are relying on undocumented behavior

+1. A blue/green deployment or feature flags could be used to slowly roll out changes to the API

 - `GET /memberships` does not return the periods of the memberships.
 Added a failing test for this.
 - README states `user` in `Membership`, data uses `userId`
 - `paymentMethod` in `Membership` can also be `null`